-- 6.8.9.
-Lot 1 contains existing impermeable surfaces which are anticipated to be less than 15% of the total site area.
-Currently runoff from the dwelling is captured by a gutter system and directed to water tanks on site.
-Wilton Jobert (WJ) have completed a Site Suitability Report (SSR) for the proposal which is attached with this application.
-WJ have recommended that overflow from the existing tanks is directed via sealed pipes to a new dispersal device.
-An indicative location is shown within the attached plans of the SSR. - 6.8.10.
+- tank.
+An indicative location has been shown within the plans attached with the SSR.
+This requirement is anticipated to be a condition of consent on the decision document - 6.8.10.
 Lot 2 is vacant farmland which will remain unchanged.
-Lot 2 is over 60 hectares in area. - 6.8.11.
+Lot 2 is over 43 hectares in area. - 6.8.11.
 It is therefore considered that the proposed allotments can manage stormwater runoff within the lot boundaries, without creating adverse effects on the surrounding environment or adjoining sites.